About Jekyll

 Configuring Jekyll in your site

-You can configure most Jekyll settings, such as your site's theme and plugins, by editing your _config.yml
+You can configure most Jekyll settings, such as your site's theme and plugins, by editing your _config.yml file.
+For more information, see "Configuration" in the Jekyll documentation.

 Some configuration settings cannot be changed for sites.